 These were just a few of the ones made by the kids and another adult.
 I didn’t get a good picture of the rest.

 Brown sugar was the hardest to work with.
 If you make them, use golden brown sugar instead of white, and follow the same recipe above for the sugar skulls.
 Let them dry 3-4 hours, then bake them on a cookie sheet in the oven at 200 degrees for an hour.
 Let them cool off completely before decorating.

 And whatever you do, don’t make them on a humid day.
-The brown sugar soaks up that humidity like a sponge and won’t let them harden right.
-I had to redo my entire first batch because of the high humidity that we had that week.
+The brown sugar soaks up humidity like a sponge and won’t let them harden properly.
+I had to redo my entire first batch because of the high humidity we had that week.

 At last, we are done!

 Looking for another activity to do with your children?
 You might like this paper table craft project for school-age children.